mvo5/osbuild/docs/osbuild.1.rst

 The pipeline definition ``./samples/fedora-boot.json`` is provided in the upstream source repository of **osbuild**.

+Note that this in itself will not produce a qcow2 image as it will only build the required artifacts, not all possible artifacts.
+To generate the actual image run:

+    |
+    | ID=$(osbuild samples/fedora-boot.json --inspect | jq -r '.pipeline.assembler.id')
+    | sudo osbuild samples/fedora-boot.json --output-dir ./output --export="$ID"
+    |

+This will generate the qcow image under `output/$ID/fedora-boot.qcow2`.

 Example 2: Run from a local checkout
 ------------------------------------